mulesoft-assets/template-sfdc2sfdc-account-bidirectional-sync/README.md

 This property is an important one, as it configures what should be the start point of the synchronization.The date format accepted in SFDC Query Language is either *YYYY-MM-DDThh:mm:ss+hh:mm* or you can use Constants.
 [More information about Dates in SFDC](http://www.salesforce.com/us/developer/docs/officetoolkit/Content/sforce_api_calls_soql_select_dateformats.htm)

 + page.size `200`

+### Trigger policy(push, poll)
++ trigger.policy `poll`
+This property defines, which policy should be used for synchronization.
+When the push policy is selected, the HTTP inbound connector is used for Salesforce's outbound messaging and polling mechanism is ignored.

+### Account sync policy(empty value, syncAccount)
++ account.sync.policy ``
+If the account.sync.policy property has no value assigned, the contact will be just moved over without a parent account.
+If the syncAccount policy is syncAccount then the Opportunity will be created with an account with the same name as in the source instance.

 **SalesForce Connector configuration for company A**